MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 -   If a message indicating that the application is shutting down appears in the event log, create an alert.

--   If upload of a source file fails, collect the event that indicates this failure.
+-   If the upload of a source file fails, collect the event that indicates this failure.

 As these examples show, rules can create alerts and collect events or performance data, which the agent sends to the management server.
 Rules can also run scripts, such as allowing a rule to attempt to restart a failed application.